ewalshe/freezing-tribble/readme.md

 # FreezingTribble

-Super simple point of intesting mapping app.
+Super simple point of interest mapping app.

 Comes with simple node.js file flinger, but contents of /public can live anywhere.
 Model resides in /public/map.json.